JanNawa/XmlFormatter/README.md

 ### output
 all the xml file will be generated into the output folder

-## Data structures and their relations to each other
+## Data Structures and their Relations to each other
 When connect to database, the program extract the properties file for configuration and mySql query.
 Using interface to help standardize the program.
 	e.g. DatabaseConnector which force its child to implement the specific method